Short bio: I enjoy cocktails, French fries, and science fiction.

 I played music as a kid, and wish I had more talent and time to practice.
 I love playing Irish music on my various flutes and tin whistles, and wish I was better at it.
 I have a Cajun accordion (diatonic, key of C), "Acadian" brand, built by Marc Savoy of Eunice, Louisiana.
 It's beautiful, made of curly maple with a red mahogany stain.
 Playing it is a lot harder than it looks.

-I'm a supporter of two public radio stations: WWOZ 90.7 FM in New Orleans, and KCRW 89.9 FM in Santa Monica/Los Angeles.
-I send them money every month; you should support any public/non-commercial radio stations you listen to with at least an annual $25-30 pledge.
+I'm a supporter of The Greatest Radio Station in the Universe: WWOZ 90.7 FM in New Orleans, and I send them money every month; you should support any public/non-commercial radio stations you listen to with at least an annual $25-30 pledge.

 I collect antique radios, but I unfortunately don't have room for very many.
 My ultimate goal is to own a Zenith console radio from the 1930s.
 My penultimate goal is to find a place to put it.